hugocaillard/clearness/app/routes/__posts/00-annexes/03-coding-style.md

 ### One line function

-It ok to write functions on one line when they are short.
-IT's also ok to write them on multiple lines if you find it more consistent.
+It's ok to write functions on one line when they are short.
+It's also ok to write them on multiple lines if you find it more consistent.

 ```clarity
 ✅